wymeditor/wymeditor/docs/wymeditor_development/wymeditor_website.rst

 The website at ``http://wymeditor.github.io/wymeditor/`` is served via `GitHub Pages`_.

 `Jekyll`_ is used for building it.
+GitHub has an integrated Jekyll feature.
+That is not used.
+Jekyll is used in the development environment and the built website is checked in to the repository.

-In GitHub Pages, websites for projects are stored in a separate, ``gh-pages`` branch.
+In GitHub Pages, websites for projects are stored in a separate ``gh-pages`` branch.

 WYMeditor's website is developed in the ``master`` branch